Have other ideas?

 12. WORK THE PHONES

-WhyHunger, a national organization that works to support small organizations combatting food insecurity also needs help making calls.
-They are looking for volunteers to make and answer calls to support their mission.
+One especially helpful job you can do on the administrative side of things to help is to man the phones.
+WhyHunger, a national organization that works to support small organizations combatting food insecurity, is always looking for volunteers to make and answer calls to support their mission.
 This is a great way to help out — without donating anything or even leaving your own home.

 13. LEARN MORE ABOUT FOOD INSECURITY IN PHILADELPHIA

-Feeding America provides resources about food insecurity and also provides a resource guide on how to talk to your kids about hunger.
+Donating and volunteering are clear and immediate ways to help the hungry in Philadelphia, but it also helps to have an understanding of the underlying causes of food insecurity in our city.
+Feeding America provides resources about food insecurity and also provides a guide on how to talk to your kids about hunger.

 14. CONTACT YOUR ELECTED OFFICIALS